 Saturn’s mass = 5.68 x 1026 kg, or about 95 times greater than the Earth’s mass

 What these calculations show is that the amount of matter in our solar system, and also in the Universe, that is contained in the bodies of living creatures is so tiny that, in any ordinary computation, it amounts to nothing more than an extremely small rounding or computing error.
 If stars were conscious and could communicate with each other, there might arise among them vague, occasional rumours of the existence of this exceedingly rare entity called life – a substance so rare, so delicate, so insignificant, so small in its individual forms, so easily destroyed, and so impermanent as to make most stars doubt that it actually exists.
-And yet, because we form part of that infinitesimally small quantity of matter that is contained in living organisms, we know that life does in fact exist, despite its highly improbable – and mathematically insignificant – nature in the immense vastness of the Universe.
+And yet, because we form part of that infinitesimally small quantity of matter that is contained in living organisms, we know that life does in fact exist, despite its highly improbable nature, as well as its mathematically insignificant percentage, in the immense vastness of the Universe.

 An important point that is frequently overlooked by most people, both religious and non-religious, is that, in order to succeed, the Life Project did not require only the creation – or accidental development, if one believes that Life arose by chance – of early life forms.
 It also required the creation and constant maintenance of the hospitable conditions that these extremely delicate life forms require in order to survive.
 Outside of the nurturing and hospitable environment that exists on or near the Earth’s surface, the life forms that have evolved on our planet simply cannot survive anywhere else – unless, of course, they are protected at all times by helmets, suits, artificial breathing apparatuses, and space vehicles.
 Without these artificial contraptions, which are designed to replicate the physical conditions that exist on the Earth in terms of temperature, pressure, atmospheric composition, and solar radiation filtering, blocking, and reflecting, these delicate life forms most certainly cannot survive anywhere else in the solar system, and, in my opinion, they could only survive on the surface of another planet in the Universe if that planet has been deliberately and meticulously designed, just like the Earth has been designed, to support life forms that are comparable to terrestrial life forms.